Sardinia in winter is synonymous with intimate contact with its culture and traditions. An island capable of offering infinite possibilities.

 Finally, in many towns in the Campidano area, you will come across highly sought-after museums of local tradition, capable of narrating and handing down the peculiar characteristics of each village.

 The enchanting beauty of Carnival in Sardinia

-This period is characterised by the most ancestral Carnivals and festivals in Sardinia, for a holiday dedicated to folklore and traditions.
+Sardinia in winter reveals its deepest charm in the island's most ancestral Carnivals and festivals, for a holiday dedicated to folklore and traditions.
 We should point out that there is a Carnival for every place on the island, as each local community interprets this occasion according to its customs and peculiarities.
 The parade of traditional masks in Cuglieri, in the province of Oristano, is evocative.